 The requirements of MPLS-TP are provided in MPLS-TP Requirements [RFC 5654], and the architectural framework is defined in MPLS-TP Framework [RFC5921].
-This document's intent is to provide the use case studies and design considerations from a practical point of view based on Service Providers deployments plans and actual deployments.
+This document's intent is to provide the use case studies and design considerations from a practical point of view based on Service Providers deployments plan as well as actual deployments.